Predictia/AQUA/docs/sphinx/source/diagnostics/global_mean_timeseries.rst

 The diagnostic produces two plots:

 * `timeseries.png`  A comparison of ICON and IFS global mean temperature
 * `gregory.png`     A Gregory-like plot to analyse model drift in ICON
+* `icon_2t_mean.nc` A Gregory-like plot to analyse model drift in ICON
+* `ifs_2t_mean.nc`  A Gregory-like plot to analyse model drift in ICON

 Observations
 ------------